wely88/infopulse-univer/README.md

 ## Javascript **Home Tasks** from Infopulse-Univer

-- [x] 1. loops.js - working with "for" loop
+- [x] 1.
+HW_loops-arrays - easy tasks with "for" loop, with array, with multidimensional associative arrays
 - [x] 2.
-HW_1...HW5.js - easy tasks with "for" loop, with array, with multidimensional associative arrays
+HW_arrays-methods - one simple task with array and password generator with values in range 0-9, a-z, A-Z.